Sleep is a cornerstone of optimal health – too much or too little can cause imbalance.

 - Limit screen time before bed: The blue light emitted by electronic devices can interfere with your body’s natural sleep-wake cycle.
 Try to avoid screens for at least an hour before bed.

-- Practice relaxation techniques: Activities such as yoga, meditation, or deep breathing exercises can help calm your mind and body before bed.
+- Practice relaxation techniques: Activities such as meditation or deep breathing exercises can help calm your mind and body before bed.

 - Avoid caffeine and alcohol – these substances can interfere with your sleep quality, so try to avoid them, especially in the hours leading up to bedtime.